 Related questions: How do you make a tradition?
 What does it mean to be thankful?
 Where do shared ideas exist?
 How are patterns important?

 I’m amazed by things big (like the universe) and small (like an heirloom seed).
 One is 13.8 billion years old and dying very slowly.
 The other is sitting in dormancy until the right conditions allow it to give birth to another version of itself.

 What amazes you?
 All answers — grandiose and / or commonplace — are welcomed.

-Related questions: What is “good” art?
+Related questions: How can we maintain wonder?
+What is important?
 Why do we like what we like?
-Why does music evoke emotion?
-How does art influence daily life?
-What are the benefits of fiction?
+Why are things amazing?